VorontsovSerg/SPS-PW6/README.md

-# I study at MIREA
+# I study at MIREA!